JavaPLT/Assignment-8-Master/README.md

-# Assignment-7-Master
+# Assignment-8-Master
-Assignment 7 in Comp 311 Fall 2021
+Assignment 8 in Comp 311 Fall 2021

-100 points
+200 points

-Due: 11:59 pm, Monday, Nov 8
+Due: 11:59 pm, Monday, Nov 15

-This assignment focuses on functional programming in Java using the visitor pattern, repeating some of the same programming problems that you hvae already solved in Racket and Java (without the visitor pattern).
+This assignment is a reprise of Assignment 5 in Racket.
+It demonstrates how functional programs can be written (with a bit of extra effort) in Java rather than a genuine functional language like Racket (Scheme).
-The details of the assignment are given in the PDF file [`HW07.pdf`](https://github.com/JavaPLT/Assignment-7-Master/blob/main/HW07.pdf).
+The details of the assignment are given in the PDF file [`HW08.pdf`](https://github.com/JavaPLT/Assignment-8-Master/blob/main/HW08.pdf).